akinwumiishola5000/MolPic/README.md

 It is designed for computational drug discovery, chemoinformatics, and scientific publishing, where fast and reproducible generation of clean molecular figures is essential.

 ## Key Features
--Generate SVG or PNG molecule images from:
+-Generate SVG molecule images from:
 -**SMILES strings**
 -**Compound names** (resolved automatically via PubChem) -Multi-panel figures for papers and slides (--grid 2x3)